 How to Connect LG Smart TV to WiFi?

 Before connecting your smart TV to the internet, you must connect it to a router.
 You can even buy a wireless repeater if your router is too far away.

 Next, make sure that you use the right password to connect it to your wireless network.
 If you have forgotten your network password, you have to reset it.

 Why is Your Smart TV Not Connecting to the Internet?

-There could be many reasons why your smart TV is not connecting to the internet.
-One reason might be that you are using incorrect login details or changing your router login details.
+There could be many reasons your smart TV is not connecting to the internet.
+One reason might be that you use incorrect login details or change your router login details.

 I would say that none of the above reasons is a big problem for you.
-You have to try out all the solutions one by one and see which one works for you.
+You have to try out all the solutions individually and see which works for you.
 If none of the above solutions has worked for you, then it is time to contact your internet service provider or LG directly.

-I hope that your LG TV will now connect to WiFi, and you can use it seamlessly like before.
+I hope your LG TV will now connect to WiFi, and you can use it seamlessly.